pburtonak/FlatironPhase3Project/README.md

 ## Results

 After itterating through different models, and tuning the perametors of the grid seachers, we improved our model drastically.
 The Dummy model had a recall score of 0%, initial logistic regression model with just 3 features had a recall score of 67%, and  our final and most accurate model was the Gradient Boost model after tuning paramters and introducing SMOTE oversampling to the dataset.
-Althought the Gradient score hovered around 90% on the training data, it showed some signs of being overfit and only scored around 70% on the test data.
+Althought the Gradient Boost model recall score score hovered around 90% on the training data, it showed some signs of being overfit and only scored around 70% on the test data.

 ## Conclusion